Why Spinal Cord Injuries Are Serious

 Depending on the location of damage to the spinal cord, different areas of the body may be affected.
 Quadriplegia is the loss of motor function in all four limbs and the trunk, while paraplegia is the loss of function in the lower limbs.

 Paralysis is the complete loss of nerve and muscle function in one or more limbs.
-Roughly 1 in every 50 Americans live with paralysis—27% of these cases are caused by spinal cord injuries.
+Roughly 1 in every 50 Americans lives with paralysis—27% of these cases are caused by spinal cord injuries.
 Paralysis profoundly affects a person's life and career.
 For those with jobs involving physical labor, including commercial fishermen, construction workers, contractors, truckers, or oil and gas industry workers, paralysis means the end of a stable income.
 For everyone, paralysis demands a significant shift in how they live and work.
 That shift is costly—emotionally, physically, socially, and financially.

 Types of Paralysis